yacoin/yacoin/doc/README_ubuntu.txt

       4 - type " make "

-Section J - Getting the yacoind executable file out of VirtualBOX and running on a production server.
+Section K - Get the yacoind executable file out of VirtualBOX and running on a production server.

       1 - Login to your server that you will use to run yacoind.